Exploring Flow-Lenia Universes with a Curiosity-driven AI Scientist: Discovering Diverse Ecosystem Dynamics: Introduction

-However, the vast parameter spaces of these complex systems brings a second significant methodological challenge: how can researchers efficiently discover diverse emergent dynamics?
+The vast parameter spaces of these complex systems bring a second challenge: how can researchers efficiently discover diverse, interesting dynamics?
 Random or exhaustive sampling proves ineffective in large parameter spaces, often undersampling low-volume regions that might support interesting behaviors, while manual human exploration cannot systematically cover high-dimensional spaces \citep{etcheverry2020hierarchically,etcheverry2023curiosity}.
-Diversity search algorithms have been proposed as efficient exploration methods in such spaces and have been recently applied to explore large rule spaces of parameterizable cellular automata \citep{hamon2024discovering,faldor2024toward}.
-In this paper, we rely on Intrinsically Motivated Goal Exploration Processes (IMGEPs) \citep{forestier2022intrinsically}, a family of autotelic diversity search algorithms: IMGEP algorithms self-generate and try to achieve and learn diverse goals to explore a space of behaviors, cf. left side of Figure \ref{fig:imgep_overview}.
-IMGEPs have been shown to drive efficient exploration of vast spaces of behaviours in multiple domains spanning robotics \citep{cully2015robots, forestier2022intrinsically}, biological networks \citep{etcheverry2024ai}, code \citep{wang2023voyager, faldor2024omni,pourcel2024aces}, within the broader family of so-called "AI scientists" systems \citep{lu2024ai,gottweis2025towards}.
-As they include a general definition of goals as abstract rewards functions subject to arbitrary constraints, IMGEPs include as a special instance quality-diversity algorithms used in the artificial life community \citep{faldor2024toward}.
-Previous works have shown how IMGEPs enable the discovery of diverse patterns in continuous cellular automata \citep{reinke2020a, etcheverry2021}, including emergent sensorimotor agents \citep{hamon2024discovering}.
+Diversity search algorithms have been proposed as efficient exploration methods in such systems and have recently been applied to explore large rule spaces of parameterizable CAs \citep{hamon2024discovering,faldor2024toward}.
+In this paper, we rely on Intrinsically Motivated Goal Exploration Processes (IMGEPs) \citep{forestier2022intrinsically}, a family of autotelic diversity search algorithms: IMGEP algorithms self-generate and try to achieve diverse goals to explore a space of behaviors, cf. left side of Figure \ref{fig:imgep_overview}.
+IMGEPs have been shown to drive efficient exploration of vast spaces of behaviors in multiple domains spanning robotics \citep{cully2015robots, forestier2022intrinsically}, biological networks \citep{etcheverry2024ai}, code \citep{wang2023voyager, faldor2024omni,pourcel2024aces}, within the broader family of so-called "AI scientists" systems \citep{lu2024ai,gottweis2025towards}.
+As they include a general definition of goals as abstract reward functions subject to arbitrary constraints, IMGEPs include as a special instance quality-diversity algorithms used in the artificial life community \citep{faldor2024toward}.
+Previous works have shown how IMGEPs enable the discovery of diverse patterns in continuous cellular automata \citep{reinke2020a, etcheverry2020hierarchically}, including emergent sensorimotor agents \citep{hamon2024discovering}.
 However, these approaches focused on discovering individual patterns (spatially localized or Turing patterns).
-Here we apply it for the first time in Flow Lenia in order to explore a space of simulation-wide metrics that capture aspects of evolutionary dynamics and complexity across multiple scales.
+Here we apply it for the first time in Flow-Lenia in order to explore a space of simulation-wide metrics that capture aspects of evolutionary dynamics and complexity across multiple scales.